Shan Potts at the Tabernacle of Faith Baptist Church.

 I have been an immigration and criminal defense attorney for almost 20 years.
 In my practice, we’ve been successful in clearing criminal records to give people a second chance at life.

 There are many reasons why clearing your criminal record can be beneficial.
-Most employers conduct background check and candidates with no criminal history have a significant advantage.
-Also, a conviction can often times disqualify you from receiving public assistance.
+Most employers conduct background checks and candidates with no criminal history have a significant advantage.
+Also, a conviction can oftentimes disqualify you from receiving public assistance.

 We assist individuals from all walks of life to get a chance at a better start.
 A past criminal conviction is a heavy burden, but one that can be lifted.